nDriaDev/futurable/README.md

 ```

 ### fetch(url: string | (val => string), opts: object | RequestInit)
 Extension of the fetch API with cancellation support.
-Url parameter can be a string or a function with receive value from futurable chaining as paremeter
+Url parameter can be a string or a function with receive value from futurable chaining as paremeter.

 *Example*
 ```javascript